Overview of Program Requirements

 - Qualifying exams in empirical and analytical accounting research

 The same Team Fuqua culture that permeates all of Duke’s professional business programs is prominent in the Accounting PhD program.
 Innovation through collaboration is our defining characteristic.
 Our accounting faculty possesses unmatched topical and methodological span, which we leverage through co-authorships with one another and co-teaching of our PhD seminars.
-In addition to involving PhD students in our collaborative research process, students also have access to cutting edge classes in Fuqua’s Finance area, Duke’s Economics department, and the course catalog of our neighboring university, UNC Chapel Hill.
+In addition to involving PhD students in our collaborative research process, students also have access to cutting edge classes in Fuqua’s Finance area, Duke’s Economics department, and the course catalog of our neighboring university, the University of North Carolina at Chapel Hill.

 Curriculum